antonrh/anydi/docs/usage/providers/basics.md

 assert container.is_registered(LoggerService)
 ```

-### Checking Resolution
+### Checking resolution

-To check if a registered provider has a resolved instance, you can use the `is_resolved` method of the `Container` instance.
-This method takes the interface of the dependency to be checked.
+To check if a provider has a resolved instance, use the `is_resolved` method of the `Container`.
+This method takes the interface of the dependency.

 ```python
 from anydi import Container